-All athletic training students will be required to complete a minimum of 150 hours each semester as a part of their respective Clinical Practicum course (or 150 hours for a Clinical Practicum course).
+All athletic training students will be required to complete a minimum of 150 hours each semester as a part of their respective Clinical Practicum course.
 Preceptors will collaborate with their assigned students to develop a schedule that provides opportunities for the student to learn in a variety of settings, including within the athletic training rooms, as well as on-site for athletic practices and events.
 Students may also be provided with opportunities to travel with various athletic teams during their clinical rotation.